pantheon-systems/documentation/source/content/guides/secure-development/04-private-paths.md

 showtoc: true
 permalink: docs/guides/secure-development/private-paths
 anchorid: private-paths
+reviewed: "2022-07-21"
 ---

-This section provides information on you can use private paths to keep your files and code secure.
+This section provides information on how to use private paths to keep your files and code secure.

 The Pantheon platform recognizes two distinct private directories for storing non-web accessible data.